data-apis/array-api/spec/API_specification/array_object.md

 -   **out**: _&lt;array&gt;_

     -   array whose dimensions (axes) are permuted in reverse order relative to original array.
-Must have the same data type as the original array.
+The returned array must have the same data type as the original array.

 * * *